Portland, Oregon · AMA Chartered · EST. 1976

 A Living STEM Curriculum

-Every flight session is a hands-on lesson.
-The kind that sticks because it's real.
+Every flight session is a hands-on lesson that sticks because it's real.

 Aerodynamics